yliu1268/cast-workflows/targetTR/launch_aou/README.md

 * cromshell logs -s ALL seem to be missing at least one line each time in output

 After this works on AoU:
-* merge to master branch of cast-workflowsdocument all wdl options
-* rename aou/ukb options to be more general
-* can remove batches of batches on UKB with same filenames in file trick as for AoU
-* rerun all the tests since paths have changed and things probably broke
 * test new aou workflow on ukb
-* github actions for dockers? also move dockers up one directory level so they can be shared by different pipelines?